cakephp/docs/en/core-libraries/components/access-control-lists.rst

 between the two groups.
 This is done using CakePHP's core Acl component.
 Let's continue on with our example.

-Here we'll manipulate the Acl permisions in the context of a controller action.
+Here we'll work with Acl permisions in the context of a controller action.
 Let's set up some basic permissions using the AclComponent in an action inside our controller.